MceboZulu/ExpressSharp/README.md

-# ExpressSharp
+# ExpressApp

 > 🧭 A lightweight, Express.js-style fluent API for building minimal web apps in ASP.NET Core.

-**ExpressSharp** brings the simplicity of Node.js + Express to the .NET ecosystem — making it faster and more intuitive to build minimal web APIs using a fluent, handler-first approach.
+**ExpressApp** brings the simplicity of Node.js + Express to the .NET ecosystem — making it faster and more intuitive to build minimal web APIs using a fluent, handler-first approach.

 ---